noahp/cortex-m-cyccnt/README.md

 # Cortex-M Cycle Counter

-Snippet of C code used to read the Cortex-M cycle counter and save results in a ring buffer, for cheesy profiling.
+Snippet of C code to quickly profile a block of code on a Cortex-M chip with a CYCCNT register.